Cucumbers are versatile and healthy. Once established, your cucumber plant will flourish and fruit in abundance.

 Cucumber plants do not need support.
 However, if you are growing them in pots or in a garden bed and you are limited in space, you can support them growing up instead of out.

-You can grow cucumbers on a trellis and train them to vertically instead of sprawling out.
+You can grow them on a trellis and train them to vertically instead of sprawling out.
 This is great if you have limited space.

 What Can You Do with Cucumbers?

-Cucumbers are low in calories.
+They are low in calories.
 They work well in salads, sandwiches, and sauces.
 You can enjoy them for snacks and on dipping platters.
+Some people use them as ingredients in smoothie recipes.

-You can also help guarantee fruit production by ensuring they get pollinated by having some pollinator-friendly flowers nearby.
+You can also help guarantee fruit production by ensuring they get pollinated by having some pollinator-friendly flowers in nearby gardens.
+Or hand pollinate.